nanoapi-io/napi/README.md

 ## Status

 This project is in the early stages of development.
 We are actively working on the project and will be releasing new features and improvements regularly, which may include a rewrite into a more efficient and generic language like Rust or Go.
-Please check our issues and project board for more information.
+Please check our issues and project board for more information, and don't for.

 - [x] Support for NodeJS/Typescript and ExpressJS
 - [x] Simple UI